QuarkChain/quarkchain-contracts/README.md

-# QuarkChain System Contracts
+# QuarkChain Contracts

-Note those contract will be part of consensus.
+Some of the contracts will be part of consensus, some will be reference implementations for standardized interfaces, and so forth.

 Try compile: